peter-hofinger/mac-pdf-compression/README.md

 uv run main.py <file_or_directory>
 ```

 The tool accepts either a single PDF file or a directory path.
-When given a directory, it recursively processes all PDF files found within.
+When given a directory, it processes all PDF files found in this directory.
+It starts with the largest file sizes, so the estimated time remaining will be overestimated.

 ### Single File Compression